Rilshrink/Minecraft-Disablers/README.md

 Cold Network (Temporary 10 minutes) <br>
 OnlyMC infinite <br>
 LunarGG infinite <br>
-Redesky 'disabler' it allows you to vanilla fly infinitely but other than that not really a disabler.
+Redesky 'disabler' it allows you to vanilla fly infinitely but other than that not really a disabler. <br>
+ACMC Disabler, wrote it from memory, might not work will test...